 I was born in Leeds, Yorkshire, of Polish, Irish and English parentage.
-I spent many years living and working in Scotland, with time spent working in Finland, Poland and the Canary Isles.
+I have spent many years living and working in Scotland, with time spent working in Finland, Poland and the Canary Isles.
 I answer to any and all pronunciations of my surname although the closest an English speaker can generally get to it is ‘cher-caff-ska’.
+I consider myself to be Scottish.

 I have an honours degree in English Literature and Mediaeval Studies from Edinburgh University and a postgraduate Masters in Folk Life Studies from the University of Leeds.